 This wedding will always stand out for me.
 Not only was it a friend of mine getting married but it was my first time driving to London and I really didn't know what to expect.
+On my journey there I wondered what life would be like as a London Wedding Guitarist.

 In my head, I imagined the venue to be similar to a hotel on some high street surrounded by similar high rise buildings but after looking up the venue online, it seemed to be a country estate with it's own grounds.
 This relieved me greatly.
 I was a little nervous about driving in the centre of London after hearing stories from friends that they had sold their cars after moving to there because of the increased risk of blood boiling rage fits and cockneys screaming in audible rhymes out their taxi windows.